-9. Approve and Delegate Authority to the Chief Executive Officer or Designee to Finalize Terms and Execute Agreements with Princeton University for a Contract Total of \$350,000 and First Principles Advisory LLC for a Contract Total of \$75,000 for the Transmission Planning Under Uncertainty Project
+9. Recommend the Board of Directors Delegate Authority to the Chief Executive Officer or Designee to Finalize Terms and Execute Agreements with Princeton University for a Contract Total of \$325,000 and First Principles Advisory LLC for a Contract Total of \$75,000 for the Transmission Planning Under Uncertainty Project

 Ryan Tracey, Director of Planning and Analytics, discussed interconnectedness and discussed how these contracts would explore the root causes of transmission planning problems and transmission planning under uncertainty.
-CEO Syphers further explained that the planning process for transmission is currently based around minimizing the cost of transmission construction, but this would focus on minimizing total costs and lowering the uncertainty of achieving SCP's and California's climate goals.
+CEO Syphers further explained that the planning process for transmission is based around minimizing the cost of transmission construction, but this would focus on maximizing California's chances of meeting its reliability and climate goals in the face of significant uncertainly around specific technologies like offshore wind.